Celebrity gum disease

 “According to the CDC, researchers have uncovered potential links between gum disease and other serious health conditions…under certain circumstances, these microorganisms are associated with health problems such as stroke and heart disease.
 Diabetes is not only a risk factor for gum disease, but gum disease may make diabetes worse.”
 1

-Other emerging research also links gum disease to heart attack and Alzheimer’s.
+Other emerging research also links gum disease to heart attack, pancreatic cancer and Alzheimer’s.

 Here’s the scariest fact about gum disease: Once it progresses, it cannot be cured.
 However, the condition is treatable with professional deep cleaning procedures and a meticulous oral hygiene regimen.